-This policy is intended to give clear guidance on the screening, searching and confiscation of student's property and residential premises and takes into account the 'Department for Education non- statutory guidance (2018) - Screening, Searching and Confiscation - Advice for Head Teachers, staff and governing bodies'.
+This policy is intended to give clear guidance on the screening, searching and confiscation of student's property and residential premises and takes into account the 'Department for Education non- statutory guidance (2022) - Screening, Searching and Confiscation - Advice for Head Teachers, staff and governing bodies'.

-- College staff can search a student for any item banned under the College rules, if the student agrees. - The Principal/Rector, and any staff authorised by them, have a statutory power to search students or their possessions, without consent, where they suspect the student has certain prohibited items.
-The prohibited items that can be searched for under this power are knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images, any article that the member of staff

-- reasonably suspects has been or is likely to be used to commit an offence, or to cause personal injury, or damage to property; and any item banned by the school rules which has been identified in the rules as an item which may be searched for. - College staff can seize any banned or prohibited item found as a result of a search or which they consider harmful or detrimental to College discipline.
+- The Principal/Rector, and any staff authorised by them, have a statutory power to search students or their possessions, without consent, where they suspect the student has certain prohibited items or items that are banned within the school rules. - The prohibited items that can be searched for under this power are knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images, any article that the member of staff reasonably suspects has been or is likely to be used to commit an offence, or to cause personal injury, or damage to property; and any item banned by the school rules which has been identified in the rules as an item which may be searched for. - School staff can seize any banned or prohibited item found as a result of a search or which they consider harmful or detrimental to school discipline.

-The Colleges respect the privacy of its students.
-However, the Colleges reserve the right to enter a student's room, with the student being given the choice of being present, when conducting a room search and without permission when conducting health and safety room checks/cleaning/maintenance inspections or without permission under the direction of the Principal/Rector should it be deemed essential.
+The Schools respect the privacy of its students.
+However, the Schools reserve the right to enter a student's room, with the student being given the choice of being present, when conducting a room search, and without permission when conducting health and safety room checks/cleaning/maintenance inspections or without permission under the direction of the Principal/Rector should it be deemed essential.